blackferncreations/germankeycut/README.md

 It is an evolving intellectual work.

-It is not the canonical definition of GermanKeyCut, and its scope is broader than the commercial scope of the GermanKeyCut system.
+It is not the canonical definition of GermanKeyCut, and its scope is broader than the commercial scope described through GermanKeyCut.

-The relationship between the operational system and the developing manuscript is defined in [intellectual-context.md](./intellectual-context.md).
+The relationship between the operational approach and the developing manuscript is defined in [intellectual-context.md](./intellectual-context.md).

 ---